microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

 # Dataflow Best Coding Practices
 These are suggestions to help avoid some common pitfalls when using Dataflow blocks in CPS.

 ## Use Slim Dataflow blocks
-You should always use the Slim version blocks provided by CPS, unless you need advanced capabilities that are not supported (like processing multiple works at the same time).
+You should always use the Slim Datwflow blocks provided by CPS, unless you need advanced capabilities that are not supported (like processing multiple works at the same time).
 See [Dataflow Examples](dataflow_example.md) for more information.

-## Expose `BroadcastBlock` via API
+## Expose only `BroadcastBlock` via API
-You should typically expose `BroadcastBlock` via API instead of TransformBlock, etc
+API should typically expose Broadcast blocks (`BroadcastBlockSlim` or `BroadcastBlock`) via API instead of other types of blocks (e.g. TransformBlock, etc)
   - Other blocks will retain data when there is no subscriber
   - If one subscriber picks a message from a block other than broadcast block, it won't be available to the next
+  - `BroadcastBlockSlim` is the only slim dataflow block that supports multiple subscribers.
+All other slim blocks support a single subscriber, which means any previous subscriber needs to be unliked before linking another one
   - If you chain a block with a limited capacity to the dataflow, it will force the source to buffer extra data.
 Or worse, if the source block is a shared broadcast block, it will block other consumers to receive new events.

 ## Linking/disposing patterns